The Music Department

-Free Instrumental Lessons
+Subsidised Instrumental Lessons

-Free instrumental lessons are available for students in Year 7 and 8.
+Subsidised instrumental lessons are available for students in Year 7 and 8.
 The opportunity to choose from a wide selection of instruments is provided by the Music Department.
 Experienced tutors provide students with the chance to hone their performance skills and participate in numerous performing opportunities both inside and outside of school.

 Students are encouraged to enter formal performance exams which can generate UCAS points, as well as, providing valuable experience for students hoping to audition for places in further education.